In the past we’ve talked about a connection between Nutrition and Depression, and since then it seems that science has backed us up on this.

-Since few studies showed this connection, and when we first started looking for the connection, one of the first things we found at WebMd was: “The biggest myth of all is that food has any connection to behavior,” says Steven Pliszka, MD, professor of psychiatry, University of Texas Health Science Center at San Antonio.
+Way back when we wrote that article, few studies showed the connection, and when we first started looking for nutritional therapies, one of the first things we found at WebMd was: “The biggest myth of all is that food has any connection to behavior,” says Steven Pliszka, MD, professor of psychiatry, University of Texas Health Science Center at San Antonio.

 Our response, both then and now is: “Actually, the biggest myth of all is that physicians know anything about nutrition.”

-Since our publishing the article referenced above (in the late nineties), much more research has gone into the factors behind depression,what doesn’t seem to work, and some creative solutions.
+Since our publishing the article referenced above (in the late nineties), much more research has gone into the factors behind depression, what does and doesn’t seem to work, and some really creative solutions.

 And we will now present them to you.